bobmorane83/Giant-CanBus/README.md

 ![alt text](https://github.com/bobmorane83/Giant-CanBus/blob/main/resources/photos/sniffer3.jpeg)

 * Blue : Ridecontrol One
-* Red : Raspberry Pi
+* Red : Raspberry Pi with CAN boards
 * Green : Ridecontrol One connected to the bike
 * Pink : Ridecontrol Evo command (not connected)
 * Pink arrow : Ridecontrol Evo display underneath the raspberry (with soft tissue to avoid scratches)